-Recom mendation Recommendation Status Timing #64.
-Subject to the pace of growth within the West Markham area, advance the development of a "major" community centre and library by approximately 2026.
+Recom nmendation Recommendation Status Timing #64.
+Subject to the pace of growth within the northern part of the West Markham area, advance the development of a "major" community centre and library by approximately 2026.
 The timing will be determined by Council based on considerations such as population growth, partnership opportunities and user patterns.
 A recommended location is the Victoria Square Community Centre which will address current and future service needs.
 A phased development approach may be required.
 2010 ILMP - updated 2026 (to be confirmed through future study) #65.
 Monitor the pace of growth and development in the East Markham area and consider a major or minor community centre in the area east of McCowan Road in the vicinity of Major Mackenzie Drive.
 A phased development approach may be required.
-2010 ILMP - updated 2029-2031 #66.
+2010 ILMP - updated 2029-2031

+Recom mendation Recommendation Status Timing #66.
 Implement a new facility provision model (Neighbourhood Centres) that reflects the realities of high-density residential communities, while ensuring convenient public access to needed spaces (e.g., flexible community spaces in private developments and schools).
 Partnerships, co-sharing of spaces, and other innovative opportunities and tools be pursued.
 2010 ILMP - updated Ongoing #67.
-Continue to undertake enhancements to existing community centres based on physical building and program demand requirements.
-An evaluation of needs and options for Milliken Mills Community Centre and Armadale Community Centre (e.g., repurposing or reprogramming) should be undertaken by 2021 following two full years of operation at Aaniin Community Centre, and prior to the forecasted population increase (17,000+) in Milliken Centre.
+Continue to undertake enhancements to existing programming and community centres based on physical building, utilization rates and program demand requirements.
+For example, an evaluation of needs and options for Milliken Mills Community Centre and Armadale Community Centre (e.g., repurposing or reprogramming) should be undertaken by 2021 following two full years of operation at Aaniin Community Centre, and prior to the forecasted population increase (17,000+) in Milliken Centre.
+In addition, opportunities should be examined to maximize use and/or repurpose the indoor bocce courts at Centennial Community Centre.
 2010 ILMP - updated 2020